livegnik/2way-poc-design/README.md

 The same mechanics feed directly into Sybil resistance (see Section 11).
 Degree enforcement keeps anonymous floods away from ACL evaluation, shows exactly who vouched for each identity, and lets defenders cut off whole branches by revoking a single edge.
 Sybils cannot borrow trust because every hop is intentional, reviewable, and revocable.

 This approach is not the PGP Web of Trust.
 PGP attestations mostly claim that someone saw another key, and each client invents its own policy afterward.
 2WAY edges bundle permissions, hop limits, and revocation behavior, so they carry governed capability rather than social proof.
-When a node withdraws an edge, reach shrinks immediately according to the recorded degree limits, not according to convention.
+When a node withdraws an edge, reach shrinks immediately according to the recorded degree limits, not according to convention. il they form edges with trusted anchors.

----

-## 11. Sybil resistance through structure

-Perfect Sybil prevention is unrealistic for open networks, so 2WAY makes identity floods unproductive.
-Every actor must earn reach through visible, consented relationships.

-Structural guardrails:

-* **Anchoring required**: new keys have no influence until they form edges with trusted anchors.
 Without that path, their proposals never leave the network buffer.
 * **Application-scoped trust**: reputation lives in the shared graph but is interpreted per application, so standing in one domain grants nothing elsewhere.
 * **Explicit delegation**: edges that convey authority must be recorded by both parties, include bounded capabilities, and stay revocable.
 * **Degree limits**: hop budgets block unsolicited fan-out.
 Nodes that never opted into a path will never see its traffic.